Kaayrapetov/Classifying-Reddit-Posts/README.md

 ### Data

 The data for this study was obtained from Reddit using the [Pushshift API](https://github.com/pushshift/api).
 The API was used to scrape the contents of posts on two subreddits: [r/ElementaryTeachers](https://www.reddit.com/r/ElementaryTeachers/) and [r/HighSchoolTeachers](https://www.reddit.com/r/HighSchoolTeachers/).
 These two subreddits were chosen since they are quite distinct in many ways, but also have in common the over-arching theme of education.
 This allowed me to use the data either as is, giving the models very distinct key-words that can be used to distingush between the two groups, or, with subreddit-specific keywords removed, making the two groups more similar.
+There were a total of about 24,000 subreddits scraped.
+Of those, about 15,500 subreddits were from High School teachers and about 8,500 subreddits were from Elementary School Teachers.

 ### Models